McMurdo Station: 2010s

 In 2011 the McMurdo Station greenhouse was demolished, which was the largest in Antarctica up to that time.

 In the late 2010s, there was a transition from Pegasus Airfield to Phoenix Airfield.
 Phoenix Airfield underwent operational testing and received its first wheeled landings during the 2016-17 austral summer season.
-Then, Pegasus Airfield closed after the last flight on 8 December 2016.
+Pegasus Airfield closed after the last flight on 8 December 2016.
 Phoenix Airfield was opened in early 2017.
-Also a new compressed snow "Alpha" runway was built at Williams field.
+Also, a new compressed snow "Alpha" runway was built at Williams field.

 In 2017, the McMurdo Oceanographic Observatory (MOO) was installed underwater and removed in 2019; it provided underwater data and video from under the ice.